 "Sunscreen is not an ingredient," asserts Ulli Haslacher, the founder of Pour Moi Skincare.
 "It should be treated as a very important layer in your skincare routine and should always be applied last (but before makeup).
 The purpose of sunscreen is to form a protective film on top of the skin to shield it—SPF is not there to restore moisture balance or deliver ingredients deeper into the skin."

 "Sunscreen is regulated by the FDA as a drug," she continues, "and those regulations require a specific amount of SPF in order for it to be effective, leaving little room for other active ingredients in a formula.
 Most importantly, when exposed to air and light, sunscreen becomes ineffective after a short period of time (about 90 minutes max).
-You need to reapply it if your skin is exposed to sun.
+You need to reapply it if your skin is exposed to the sun.
 It just not an ingredient to be added to a moisturizer—it is its own layer, and the consumer needs to be better educated about it."

-Similarly, Nava Greenfield, MD, of Schweiger Dermatology Group in NYC doesn't recommend combining the two products, but he does offer a different opinion.
+Similarly, Nava Greenfield, MD, of Schweiger Dermatology Group in NYC doesn't recommend combining the two products, but she does offer a different opinion.
 "Although moisturizers penetrate the skin," Greenfield says, "they only get past the very top layer, which pretty much still stays on top of the skin, just like a sunscreen would."

-"I do not recommend moisturizer with SPF, for a different reason," he continues.
+"I do not recommend a moisturizer with SPF, for a different reason," she continues.
 "Because although it may say SPF 15 or 30 on the label, the amount you put on your face will not be enough to get that much coverage, and it will be diluted out by the moisturizer.
 So, you will only have an SPF 10 to 12 in effect on your skin.
 The best way to apply is to put on moisturizer first, then apply an SPF 30 or more each morning at least 15 minutes prior to sun exposure.
 That way, you will have the full benefit from the sunscreen."

 My initial ideas aren't exactly on the money, according to the experts.
 While they all recommend using both a moisturizer and a separate sunscreen, the reasoning comes from more than just the products' ability to penetrate your skin.